 - On the the File menu, click Open and locate your files; or

-- In the Data Management panel, locate the required file icon (an .mcp has an orange icon) and double-click it.
+- In the Data Management panel, locate the required file icon (an .mcp has a purple icon) and double-click it.

 If you chose an .mcp file and if dropped frames are detected, a dialog box informs you of the percentage of dropped frames in the file and asks whether you want to fix them.